AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-navigation-cannot-pin-objects.md

 ---
-title: "Navigation: Cannot pin objects"
+title: 'Navigation: Cannot pin objects'
-description: "When a user attempts to pin an object in Workfront, the object is not pinned, and the user sees the following message: Something went wrong while pinning.
-Please contact Workfront so we can fix this."
+description: 'When a user attempts to pin an object in Workfront, the object is not pinned, and the user sees the following message: Something went wrong while pinning.
+Please contact Workfront so we can fix this.'
 hidefromtoc: yes
+exl-id: 83156238-e24e-4e78-bacd-1f7eb61340e0
 ---
 # Navigation: Cannot pin objects

 >[!NOTE]